dagoston93/SwitchMatrix/README.txt

  it contains two byte type values: row, col, which are the coloumn and row of the switches that have been flipped, and a SwitchState type which is the new state of the switch

- description of file:

- This file is the header file of Switch Matrix library.

  license: